abtestkit/abtestkit/README.md

    Variant **A** auto-fills from the block’s current content; you add **Variant B**.

 5. **(Optional) Group blocks**
-   Turn on **Group sync** and connect them the same group code to force A/A or B/B across blocks.
+   Turn on **Group sync** and connect the same group code to force A/A or B/B across multiple blocks.

 6. **Go!**
    Hit **Start** (Go).
 Publish/Update the post.
 Traffic is split and tracked.

 7. **See results**
-   The sidebar shows impressions/clicks and a winner when confidence is high — or flags the test as **stale**.
+   The sidebar shows impressions/clicks and declares a winner when confident — or flags the test as **stale**.

 ---